Pro-police, BLM activists face off

 No arrests were made.

-The weather soon broke up the confrontation.
+The weather put a damper on the confrontation.
 A sudden, heavy downpour sent both groups scurrying out of the park after about 15 minutes.
+A handful of die-hards remained in the park to hash out their differences in the soaking rain.

-The Sunday night march was the second at Juniper Park in a week.
+The march was the second at Juniper Park in a week.
 A group of about 500 people walked through Middle Village last Monday in support of the NYPD without incident.

+Another pro-police rally is set for tonight, July 2, at 6 p.m. at the corner of 103rd Avenue and Woodhaven Boulevard.

 (0) comments